 When members accept a refund, they forfeit all rights to TRS benefits.
 Members considering a refund may want to contact TRS for an estimate of potential retirement and survivor benefits forfeited by accepting the refund.
 If a member chooses not to receive a refund, the member's contributions will remain with TRS and will eventually provide a retirement benefit.
 Members with fewer than five years of service credit are eligible to receive a single-sum retirement benefit at age 65.
-Tier I members are eligible to receive a retirement annuity after five or more years of service.
-Tier 2 members are eligible to receive a retirement annuity after 10 or more years of service (see Chapter 10, Retirement Benefits).
+Members with five or more years of service are eligible to receive a retirement annuity.
+(See Chapter 11, Retirement Benefits.)